MicrosoftLearning/DP-500-Azure-Data-Analyst/Instructions/labs/04-create-a-star-schema-model.md

 1. Do any remaining tasks to complete the trial setup.

 	*Tip: The Power BI web browser experience is known as the **Power BI service**.*

 1. Select Workspaces and **Create a Workspace**.

     ![](../images/dp500-create-a-star-schema-model-image2a.png)

-1. Create a workspace named DP500 labs (may need to make unique workspace name) and select **Save**.
+1. Create a workspace named DP500 labs and select **Save**.

+    *Note: The workspace name must be unique.
+If you're getting an error, update the workspace name.*

     ![](../images/dp500-create-a-star-schema-model-image2b.png)